CSOK/csok_website/CONTRIBUTING.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+* These project uses CORS Headers so you need to start Angular(Frontend) using npm start instead of the usual ng serve.
+Read more about CORS Headers [here](https://github.com/ottoyiu/django-cors-headers).

 Changelog is generated with git metadata using [these](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/) conventions.

 English is the universal language nowadays, so please don't create or comment on issues using another language.